MaxHill/web_app_starter/README.md

 - [DbMate](https://github.com/amacneil/dbmate)

 ## Getting started
-To start the database and all watch commands run:
+To start developing
 ```sh
   $ just dev
 ```
+This starts:
+- Database - (dockerized postgres)
+- Dev server - (wisp server)
+- Query generation - (squirrel)
+- tests - (gleeunit)
+Dev server, Query generation and tests are all started in watch mode, see `justfile` for more info.

+This is all started in a mproc instance so it's easy to switch between them.

 ## Environment Variables
 - Development: Configure in .env.